rehierl/abstract-properties/13-x-document-trees/_remarks.md

 - the union of sinks of all the edges formes the scope of (a)
 - a way to efficiently calculate the transitive reduction?
 - howto distinguish a child from some other descendant?

+in regards to embedding sets of nodes
+- the pre-order rule does not correspond with a well-defined set of edges since there is no pre-calulated set of edges
+- however, one can still state that the document order is well-defined in terms of a tag soup

 # level-order traversal